statikfintechllc/GodCore/README.md

 - **Llava wheel upgrade (June 2025):**
   Recent update to Llava introduced a new Python wheel that breaks old installs.
   **Solution:** See [llama-cpp-python/README.md#installation] for correct wheel and pip flags.
-  _If you get errors about incompatible architecture or missing symbols, re-install with the new wheel instructions._
+  _If you get errors about incompatible architecture or missing symbols, re-install with the new wheel instructions.
+My install.sh builds clean Cuda Wheel every time if you remove your old runmistral environment._

 - **General advice:**
   - Always check Python version compatibility (see `environment/conda_env.yml`).